10 Beautiful (and Cheap!) DIY RV Backsplash Ideas

 These RVers made a wood plank wall quite cheaply from real wood:

-A similar look was achieved in this kitchen by cutting a sheet plywood into strips.
+A similar look was achieved in this bathroom by cutting underlayment into strips.
 Caulking between the boards prevents water from getting through to the wall underneath.

 RV owner Dan Wegh made a beautiful backsplash for his vintage camper out of inexpensive aluminum roll flashing (available at places like Lowe's and Home Depot).

-Here you can see the technique Dan used to create the diamond pattern:
+Here you can see the technique Dan used to create the diamond pattern himself:

 Another affordable option for a country, modern rustic, or industrial look, corrugated metal can even be made to look old and rusty.
 Instructions for installation can be found here.